 - Any literature promoting a program which would exclude a segment of the population

 - Unlawful, inappropriate and offensive material

 - Carelessly designed or untidy posters or brochures.

-Those interested in posting or distributing literature in Library branches should speak with a local Library Branch Manager.
+Those interested in posting or distributing literature in Library branches should speak with a local Library Area Manager.